 Ben Crick has established a reputation as an innovative and original conductor who is comfortable working with diverse and challenging repertoire; he is a former BBC Music Fellow.
 In recent years he has conducted concertos with Tasmin Little, Raphael Walfisch, Peter Donohoe, Nicholas Daniel, Jennifer Pike and Benjamin Frith as well as conducting Handel’s Messiah with Dame Emma Kirkby performing the soprano solos.

 His orchestral repertoire ranges from Bach to contemporary works with a special interest in music of the British 20th century.
-He is committed to new music, in 2015 he conducted 4 world premieres, whilst also passionate about discovering unknown music from previous centuries.
-Last season he conducted the first performance since 1780 of Phillip Heyes' oratorio The Judgement of Hermes, a 19th century oratorio which was prepared from the autograph by Dr Bryan White at Leeds University.
+He is committed to new music, regularily conducting world premieres, and is also passionate about discovering unknown music from previous centuries.
 He is as comfortable in the opera house as on the concert platform having given performances of Madama Butterfly, Suor Angelica, Cosi Fan Tutti, Dido and Aeneas and Der Fliegende Holländer.

-As well as his conducting career Ben is a visiting lecturer at several Universities, has written for Classical Music Magazine, Opera Now and Early Music Today, been an guest contributor on BBC radio 2 and 3 programmes and arranges music for many societies including the Royal School of Church Music.
+With a commitment to higher education Ben is a visiting lecturer at several universities and is a staff conductor at Leeds College of Music.
+Outside his conducting career he has written for Classical Music Magazine, Opera Now and Early Music Today, been an guest contributor on BBC radio 2 and 3 programmes and arranges music for many societies including the Royal School of Church Music.

 This is all combined with as much caving, climbing and fell running as is possible to fit in around having a young family and an interest in real ale, which doesn’t help the fell running.
 For further information on music making you can follow Ben on twitter @benconductor or for more down to earth pursuits visit the youtube channel ‘Ben and Dave caving’.